dss-extensions/DSS-Python/README.md

     print('node %d: %f + j%f' % (i, voltages[2*i], voltages[2*i + 1]))
 ```

-If you do not need the mixed-cased handling, omit the call to `use_com_compat()` and use the casing used in this project, which should make most of the COM instance conventions.
+If you do not need the mixed-cased handling, omit the call to `use_com_compat()` and use the casing used in this project, which should use most of the COM instance conventions.

 If you want to play with the experimental OpenDSS-PM interface (from OpenDSS v8), it is installed side-by-side and you can import it as: